Wilhelm Traub: Life

 Traub was charged with creating a local mounted anti-partisan unit under the direction of the SS that would be raised from among the local Belarusian collaborators.
 In early autumn 1943, Traub summoned Boris Ragula, his twenty-three-year-old Belarusian translator and liaison officer.
 Traub outlined a plan for organizing a cavalry unit of 150 men under Ragula’s command that would operate directly under the German authorities.
-Ragula would go on to help organize and lead the Byelorussian Home Defence force in early 1944.
+Ragula would go on to help organize and lead the Belarusian Home Defence force in early 1944.
 Following steady German reversals in Russia, Navahrudak fell to the Red Army on 8 July 1944.

-Now an SS-Obesturmbannführer, Traub subsequently was transferred to northern Italy, reporting to the Higher SS and Police Leader (HSSPF) of the Operational Zone of the Adriatic Littoral, SS-Gruppenführer Odilo Globočnik.
+Now an SS-Obersturmbannführer, Traub subsequently was transferred to northern Italy, reporting to the Higher SS and Police Leader (HSSPF) of the Operational Zone of the Adriatic Littoral, SS-Gruppenführer Odilo Globočnik.
 There on 27 October 1944, Traub was made SS and Polizeigebietkommandeur (Police Area Commander) of "Quarnero," with his headquarters in Fiume.
 Here also, he mainly was engaged anti-partisan warfare against the Slovene partisans.
 Fiume fell to the partisans on 2 May 1945 and, after the end of the war in Europe, Traub was imprisoned in Yugoslavia and died in a prisoner of war camp in Vrbas in February 1946.